Your cart is currently empty!

 The suitability of a material for laser welding depends on its physical properties, including melting temperature, albedo, thermal conductivity, and its propensity to melt without charring.
 For highly reflective materials, significant experience and careful laser frequency selection may be required.

-Laser welding of thin materials presents certain challenges that need to be addressed for successful outcomes.
-Here are some common challenges associated with laser welding:
+welding of thin materials presents certain challenges that need to be addressed for successful outcomes.
+Here are some common challenges associated with welding:

 1. Material Selection: